daniel-munro/covid19scientists/site/content/team/_index.md

     picture: AaronGreen.jpg
   - name: Katie Mueller
     work_title: Graduate Research Fellow, University of Wisconsin-Madison
-    nsvd_title: Community Leader Outreach Coordinator
+    nsvd_title: Community Leader Outreach Manager
     bio: Katie Mueller is a graduate student at the Wisconsin Institute for Discovery, and the cofounder of the Wisconsin Biomedical Technician Rapid Response Team.
 After organizing volunteers in her local area, she joined forces with the team at NSVD to train new community leaders and extend the network of opportunities for NSVD volunteers.
 Katie is an NSF Graduate Research Fellow at the University of Wisconsin-Madison, working on genome editing strategies for T cell immunotherapies.
 She is an advocate for improving mental health conditions in the graduate training environment, and has an avid interest in inclusive pedagogy in higher education.
 When not in the lab, Katie freelances as a classical vocalist in the Madison area.
     picture: Katie headshot II KM Edit .jpg
   - name: Ben Aldern
     work_title: CEO and Co Founder, Prestozon